SteveMacenski/slam_toolbox/paper.md

 It provides 3 major operation modes and executables: synchronous mapping, asynchronous mapping, and pure localization.
 Synchronous mapping provides the ability to map and localize in a space keeping a buffer of measurements to add to the SLAM problem.
-This can be adventitious when the quality of the map is of particular importance or when doing offline processing.
+This can be advantageous when the quality of the map is of particular importance or when doing offline processing.
 By contrast, the asynchronous mode will only process new measurements when the last measurement is completed and the new update criteria are met.
 As a result, this will never lag behind real-time when running complex loop closures.
-However, the map may not include all valid measurements if processing the last takes too long.
+However, the map may not include all valid measurements if processing the last one takes too long.
-This mode is adventitious when the quality of real-time localization is of particular importance.
+This mode is advantageous when the quality of real-time localization is of particular importance.
 Both of these modes can be used for multi-session SLAM, the process of reloading a prior session and continuing to refine the pose-graph.
 \autoref{fig:circuit} shows a map of a large office building created by partially mapping in one session and completing the map in another session.
 This map has multiple loop closures between the two datasets and was later used with the pure-localization mode to navigate autonomously.